 “He has always stayed with his parents,” would suggest that he never married, but that isn’t the case.
 I do wonder if this means that Jerg always lived in his parents’ homeplace, both before and after their deaths.
 Or perhaps it means stayed in the local village.

 Martin Goll located and documented the Hans Lenz home in Beutelsbach.
 Whether or not Jerg lived here as an adult, he assuredly was raised here.

 Homes of the farmers and vinedressers were located in the village, and the men walked up to the vineyards on the hillsides every day.

-These vineyards had been long established when Jerg worked those vines, beneath the every-watchful sentry-like ruins of the castle, here.
+These vineyards had been long established when Jerg worked those vines, beneath the ever-watchful sentry-like ruins of the castle, here.
 Today, those same vineyards line the hillsides surrounding Beutelsbach, creating artistic flowing designs.

 I wonder about the commentary, “sent to the field 5 times.”
 Based on mandatory military service required for males, I would suspect that’s what this is referencing – not the literal fields where he went to work daily, probably from the time he was a small child, toddling along beside his father and the other village men as they manicured the vines.

 1674, the year Jerg was born was after the Thirty Years’ War which had ended in 1648, although peace, such as it was, was short-lived in Germany.